puntorigen/revelo/README.md

 It supports several optional parameters, being the most relevant:

 **--public**<br/>
- If you add the parameter --public, it also launches an ngrok session tunneling for public access to the presentation, giving you a public url for you to share.
-The tunnel lasts for about 1 hour.
+ If you add the parameter --public, it also launches an localtunnel session tunneling for public access to the presentation, giving you a public url for you to share.
+If used, currently the hot-reloading feature gets disabled.

 **--no-browser**<br/>
 By default the server command attempts to open your default web browser with the presentation.
 This argument overwrites that.